The National Avalanche Center

 Chris Lundy – National Avalanche Specialist

 Chris has over 20 years of diverse professional experience with snow and avalanches.
 After earning an MS in Civil Engineering from Montana State University, Chris went on to work as a researcher, ski patroller, highway avalanche forecaster, backcountry ski guide, backcountry avalanche forecaster, Director of the Sawtooth Avalanche Center, and web developer.
-Chris lives in Stanley, Idaho with his wife Sara, where they enjoy mountain travel in all its various forms.
+Chris joined the NAC in 2022 and lives in Stanley, Idaho.
 Contact: christopher.lundy@usda.gov

 Karl Birkeland – Senior Avalanche Scientist